Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Sunscreen is important for obvious reasons, particularly at altitude!
 Make sure you purchase at least 30SPF.

-This Neutrogena cream can also work as a lip balm, but you might wish to get a separate UV lip balm to keep in your pocket at all times to prevent drying lips.
+Some sunscreens can also double as a lip balm, but you might wish to get a separate UV lip balm to keep in your pocket at all times to prevent drying lips.

 Hand Sanitiser